dart-lang/language/working/0546-patterns/records-feature-specification.md

 `hashCode` and `==` structurally based on its fields to provide value-type semantics.

-A record may have only positional fields or only named fields, but cannot be totally empty. *There is no "unit type".* A record with no named fields must have at least two positional fields. *This prevents confusion around whether a single positional element record is equivalent to its underlying value, and avoids a syntactic ambiguity with parenthesized expressions.*
+A record may have only positional fields, only named fields, both, or none at all.

 ## Core library